blazQ/mpi-word-count/README.md

 that were requested by the application:
   ./word_count.out

-Either request fewer slots for your application, or make more slots available for use.
+Either request fewer slots for your application or make more slots available for use.
 --------------------------------------------------------------------------
 ```

-Which is what would happen running it locally, on a machine with less than the request amount of cores.
-This basically means that if we use 8 processors on an e2-standard-8 machine, we are actually oversubscribing from 4, hence the reduced scaling.
+This is what would happen running it locally, on a machine with less than the requested amount of cores.
+This means that if we use 8 processors on an e2-standard-8 machine, we are actually oversubscribing from 4, hence the reduced scaling.

 Here's a table that summarizes results, in terms of speedup, when we use all 24 vCPUs, on an input of roughly 1 GB: